 In short, the NHS has demonstrated an unwillingness to invest in proven but expensive alcohol treatments.
 Such treatments typically include ‘residential’ rehabilitation.
 This is when alcoholics move into the centre whilst undergoing treatment.
 Residential treatment means addicts are removed from ‘triggers’ of addiction existing in everyday life.

 Government ministers have gone as far as to describe residential rehab as an ‘expensive luxury’.
 This is despite Government research revealing the effectiveness of residential rehabilitation.

-If you struggle to afford private fees then going though the NHS may be your only option.
-You must contact you GP in order to initiate this process.
+If you struggle to afford private fees then going through the NHS may be your only option.
+You must contact your GP in order to initiate this process.
 NHS referrals take on average 16 months to process.
 Some addicts literally die whilst waiting for admission.
 Before you become eligible you must first demonstrate you have exhausted all free or ‘community’ based initiatives.
-In England you must request help from your local Drug and Alcohol Action Team ("DAAT").
-In Wales this is known as Strategic Coordination Teams (“SCT”).
+In England, you must request help from your local Drug and Alcohol Action Team ("DAAT").
+In Wales, this is known as Strategic Coordination Teams (“SCT”).
 The level of care received by such groups has been widely criticised not least due the lack of funding.

 Private alcohol rehab services are accessible within 24 hours.
-Speed of admissions is thus a major advantage which private treatment holds over its NHS counterpart.
+The speed of admissions is thus a major advantage which private treatment holds over its NHS counterpart.

 A list of advantages gained by those seeking rehabilitation services through private means include:

 Rehab 4 Alcoholism offers safe and secure alcohol addiction treatment throughout the United Kingdom and abroad.
 Centres are typically residential in nature and offer a diverse range of treatment plans depending on the severity of addiction and personal wishes of the patient.
 Please call Rehab 4 Alcoholism today by dialling 0800 111 4108 or complete our enquiry form.